With its rolling vineyards, rural farm fields, bay vistas and historic buildings, the NoFo can make a pretty backdrop for a TV show or movie.

 “The World According to Garp”

 Of this May 1981 photo he took of Robin Williams for The Suffolk Times, photographer Jim Lennon said: “We only had a few minutes between takes with Robin.
-[Former Suffolk Times editor Jeff Miller] strolled with him and chatted a bit.
+Jeff strolled with him and chatted a bit.
 When I asked if it was OK to take his photo, he said, ‘How’s this?’ as he turned his head, hands in pocket, striking a pose while looking off to Fishers Island Sound.
 In a moment the crew was calling for him on set and off he went.
 It was a very brief but memorable moment with Robin Williams that I have always treasured.”

 Mistaking the vibe of Greenport Village for a poolside resort, the always-awkward Hanna Horvath could be seen walking around town in a bikini in a 2014 episode of HBO’s “Girls” filmed on the North Fork.